basarat/typescript-book/docs/tips/currying.md

 // curried
 let add123 = add(123);

-// use the curried Functions
+// use the curried function
 add123(456);
 ```